Deploying a Runpod Runner

 --api-host https://<YOUR_CONTROLPLANE_HOSTNAME> --api-token <RUNNER_TOKEN_FROM_ENV> --runner-id runpod-001 --memory <GPU_MEMORY>GB --allow-multiple-copies

-Then start runners from your template, customizing the docker command accordingly.
+Then start pods from your template, customizing the docker command accordingly.

 Configuring a Runner